Shre-D/Neural-Network-In-C/README.md

 * **First-Principles Implementation:** Successfully implemented feedforward, backpropagation, and gradient descent without external ML dependencies.
 * **Custom Linear Algebra Engine:** Developed and optimized essential linear algebra operations from scratch, with a focus on explicit memory management.
-* **Robust & High-Quality Code:** Built as a clean, well-documented, and robust library, incorporating best practices for C development and defensive programming.
+* **Good C Practices:** Built as a clean, well-documented, and robust library, incorporating best practices for C development and defensive programming.
 * **Comprehensive Testing:** Established a solid testing framework using CUnit and a Continuous Integration (CI) pipeline to ensure correctness and prevent regressions.

 ---